The no recovery race of Upstate New York.

 This year we are thrilled to announce that the race series continues.
-May 2nd, 9th, 16th, 23rd, and 30th.
-This year we have added a preview day, for all of you who cannot get enough of racing on this exclusive course.
-Make sure to preregister to take advantage of the special preview day.
+May 7th, 14th, 21st, and 28th.
+For 2019 we are planning to have preview day, for all of you who cannot get enough of racing on this exclusive course.
+Make sure to preregister to take advantage of the specials and savings.

 The Farmall Hill Mountain Bike Challenge (FHMBC) is known as the race with no recovery.
 The mountain bike race course goes through a wide variety of terrain the course can be difficult for even the most experienced racers, beginners have completed the course.
-FHMBC typically has a Spring and Summer Series each over the course of 3-5 Tuesday nights in May or August.
+FHMBC typically has a series in May that takes place over the Tuesday's in May.

 Race history ...

-The race course is a two and a half-mile loop containing a variety of ups and downs.
+The race course is a five and a half-mile loop containing a variety of ups and downs.
 To reduce check-in and registration time FHMBC offers preregistration.
-Preregistration begins two months in advance of the race series and closes a week before the series starts.
-Races start at 6:30 pm, please arrive one to two hours in advance.
+Preregistration typically begins two months in advance of the race series and closes about a week before the series starts.
+Races start at 6:30 pm, please arrive between 5 pm - 6 pm to register on-site.
 Trophies and awards are presented at the final race of the series.

 The Farmall Hill Mountain Bike Challenge offers two ways to register: Online with our preregistration process, or in person, each race night.
 We encourage preregistration to help the check-in process move quickly, ensuring the start of the race is not delayed.

-Now that the race series is under way come to the event to register in person, please remember each race is $20 and it is cash only.
+Once the race series is under way come to the event to register in person, please remember each race is $25 and it is cash only.

 It is not too hard to find but if you need help from the Thruway the directions are below.

 Farmall Hill Mountain Bike Challenge (FHMBC) began in August of 2000 as a three-race summer series.
 The mountain bike course is a 2.0-mile loop through the hills of Fairport, NY.
 The course has earned the reputation, the